Google-TechX/software-development-studio/codelabs/04a-wiki-flask/index.md

 In this codelab, you'll be working with your project groups on your wiki implementation.
 Open the source code for the wiki in Cloud Shell Editor.

 > aside positive
+>
 > All students should complete these steps.

 ### Open the repository in Cloud Shell Editor

 1. Click the pencil icon to open Cloud Shell Editor.
-2. Navigate to the File -> Open menu button.
+2. Navigate to the File -&gt; Open menu button.
 3. Select the "wiki" directory which you created last week.